 Designing Sustainability Transitions

 What would a sustainable future look like?
+How do we get there?
 And how can we design for it?
-Developing your own answers to these two questions will be at the centre of this minor.
+Developing your own answers to these three questions will be the core of this minor.

-You will learn about advanced topics of sustainability and explore different perspectives on how to enact societal change, including the model of a circular economy.
-You will explore in detail different design methods and their effects on sustainability.
-You will be given numerous opportunities to develop specific technical and professional skills and will critically reflect on the ethical considerations of design for sustainability.
+You will learn about advanced topics of sustainability and explore different perspectives on how to enact societal change, including the framework of a circular economy.
+You will explore different design methods and their effects on sustainability.
+You will be given many opportunities to develop specific technical and professional skills and will critically reflect on the ethical considerations of design for sustainability.

 What's in it for you?

-- You will gain a thorough understanding of the complex, multidisciplinary challenge of addressing societal needs within our planetary boundaries.
+- You will gain a thorough understanding of the different elements of complex sustainable systems, and the transdisciplinary challenge of addressing societal needs within our planetary boundaries.

-- You will be exposed to a wide range of state-of-the-art design tools and methodologies and will be stimulated to develop your own sustainable design toolkit.
+- You will work with 3 state-of-the-art design approaches or techniques, introduced by experts in studio or lab work.
 Experts will give guest workshops and you will be given the opportunity to apply the methods in practical labs.

 Sustainability issues and societal change

-The minor starts with a 2-week course combining lectures, discussions and readings, aimed at deepening your understanding of the issues of sustainability and at exploring different views of how change can be enacted in society.
+This course combines lectures, discussions and readings, aimed at deepening your understanding of the issues of sustainability and at exploring different views of how change can be enacted in society.
+You will be challenged to take a stand and discuss with your peers and guest experts.

 Value sensitive design

-You will receive introductory courses on three key design approaches for sustainability, including data-driven design and circular product design.
+You will receive introductory courses on three key design approaches for sustainability, including Social innovation design and circular product design.
 You will get a chance to experiment with each of these in practice labs.

 In Demystify Green, you will investigate and numerically substantiate a sustainable claim found in current media.
 The course includes several lectures and workshops by experts from different faculties of TU Delft on research and fact checking, data visualisation, storytelling, and how to present like a pro.

 The design challenge is a team effort: you will work together in groups of 4-5 students from different faculties.
-You will explore a specific sustainability transition topic, most likely provided by an external client, and put to practice the acquired knowledge and design techniques.
-You will be designing a concept for a new product, service, system, or transition design.
-You will also develop your own sustainable design toolkit.
+You will explore a specific sustainability transition topic, provided by an external client, and put to practice the acquired knowledge and design techniques.
+You will be designing a system map and a concept for a new product, service, system, or other type of design that can support a transition.

 Engineering, architecture, design and business students from universities worldwide on a level comparable to that of the TUDelft.
-Minors of the IDE faculty are open only for students from academic programs.
+Minors of the IDE faculty are open only for students from academic programmes.